lupyuen/lupyuen.github.io/src/wisgate.md

 When we allow a LoRaWAN Device to talk to our LoRaWAN Gateway, we need to set 2 things in the device...

-1.  __Device EUI__: An 64-bit number that uniquely identifies our LoRaWAN Device
+1.  __Device EUI__: A 64-bit number that uniquely identifies our LoRaWAN Device

 1.  __Application Key__: A 128-bit secret key that will authenticate that specific LoRaWAN Device